samzong/samzong/STARS.md

 ## Smarty

-*   [BorisPolonsky/dify-helm](https://github.com/BorisPolonsky/dify-helm) - Deploy langgenious/dify, a LLM based app on kubernetes with helm chart
+*   [BorisPolonsky/dify-helm](https://github.com/BorisPolonsky/dify-helm) - Deploy langgenious/dify, an LLM based app on kubernetes with helm chart
 *   [deployKF/deployKF](https://github.com/deployKF/deployKF) - deployKF builds world-class data and machine learning platforms on any Kubernetes cluster, in any cloud or environment.

 ## TypeScript